 And thanks to the leader of the Interdependency, The Emperox – an inherited title whose role is now largely ceremonial – it was a relatively peaceful civilization.
 But when it looks like The Flow isn’t as stable as it seems, things inevitably start to unravel.
-The first two books in this hugely exciting series are The Collapsing Empire and The Consuming Fire.

 The Lock In universe